denise97/dhl2021/README.md

 - **Local Threshold Removal** ... *description to be added*
 - **Local Threshold Swap** ... *description to be added*
 - **Triggered Alarm** ... *description to be added*
+- **Sampling Rate** describes the average of vital parameter measurements obtained in one hour for a specific vital parameter of an ICU Stay or a Chunk.
+- **Timedelta to Previous Measurement**  forms the basis for deriving possible chunking rules.
+The timedelta always refers to the timestamp of the same ICU stay and the same vital parameter.
+The elapsed time between one measurement and the previous measurement is given in minutes.
 -  ... *list to be extended*